 As it had been left unused for many years windows needed to be boarded up, beams needed to be repaired and with the help of the local Maffra Fire Brigade and their fire hoses, a general clean up was underway!
 As you can tell there were plenty of people interested in the start of ‘The Shed’.

 The official opening for The Gippsland Vehicle Collection was on 14th of October 2006 and cars turned out in droves with their proud owners.
-Because of the large grassy area in front of the shed (and the beautiful Maffra weather on the day), there was plenty of room for extra cars to line up out the front that were not part of the official vehicle collection being housed on the inside of The Shed.
+Because of the large grassy area in front of the shed (and the beautiful Maffra weather on the day), there was plenty of room for extra cars to line up out the front that was not part of the official vehicle collection being housed on the inside of The Shed.

 People from far and wide came to see what sort of cars had turned out, it was a huge success.
 And from there The Gippsland Vehicle Collection has gone in leaps and bounds.
 It quickly became one of the places to visit in Gippsland.